troydaniels/troydaniels.github.io/_posts/2017-10-10-learn-you-a-haskell-for-great-good-p2.markdown

     | otherwise       = (x : compress xs)
 {% endhighlight %}

+Slightly more complex again, two guard statemtents on the last line test to see if there is a duplicate element, and recurses on the remainder of the list.
+We've also stated explicitly in the function definition that we're testing for equality over ```a``` - which isn't strictly necessary in this question, however I have found becomes increasingly important to avoid pesky compiler errors as the functions (and their types) become increasingly complex.

+I heard on a podcast today that said that a running joke amongst Haskell programmers says, you'll know you function works when the compiler stops complaining, which so far seems fairly accurate.

 9: Pack consecutive duplicates of list elements into sublists.
 If a list contains repeated elements they should be placed in separate sublists.
 {% highlight hs startinline=true %}
 pack :: Eq a => [a] -> [[a]]